 - Nettle dumplings, fried chicken, and pork chops

 - Cakes and cheeses galore.

-Upon arrival at the restaurant, I noticed a grand yellow/orange cake which I had been eyeballing the entire evening.
+Upon arrival at the restaurant, I noticed a grand yellow/orange cake, which I had been eyeballing the entire evening.
 There was no way I was leaving this place without trying it.
 I discovered the cake is aptly named the Katarina Zrinski cake.

 This cake is a concoction of several 16th-century cake recipes from Ozalj, put together by a local history and food enthusiast.
-The cake is impressive and consists of 12 layers, 30 ingredients and takes 5.5 hours to make.
+The cake is impressive and consists of 12 layers, 30 ingredients, and 5.5 hours to make.
 WOW!
 Although being completely stuffed after dinner, I managed to squeeze in a slice of this monumental cake.
-Let’s just say the cake tastes just as good as it looks.
+Let’s say the cake tastes just as good as it looks.
 You can taste all the little subtleties from each of the different ingredients.

-If you are ever in the Karlovac region, pencil in a meal at Žganjer for one of the best lamb meals in Croatia and be sure to leave some room for the opulent Katarina Zrinski cake.
+If you are ever in the Karlovac region, pencil in a meal at Žganjer for one of the best lamb meals in Croatia, and be sure to leave some room for the opulent Katarina Zrinski cake.

 Restaurant Žganjer – Jaškovo 51, 47280 Ozalj

 During your visit to Ozalj, if you are a lover of architecture, you certainly should stop by the second oldest (and still working) hydropower plant in Croatia, built in 1908.
 The power plant is in a Neo-Renaissance style and a grand example of industrial architecture that looks like a castle.
 The hydro-plant was designed by Herman Bolle, the same gentleman who designed the Zagreb Cathedral and Mirogoj Cemetry.